arduino/docs-content/content/learn/09.edge-ai/04.eac4-practical-transition/content.md

 ## Guided Activity: Reference Project

-To illustrate how all the concepts learned in previous modules integrate, we will explore a complete Edge AI project: a motor anomaly detection system.
+To illustrate how all the concepts learned in previous modules integrate, we will explore a complete Edge AI project: a **motor anomaly detection system**.

 ### Project Description